TLara1/TLara1.github.io/_projects/21_project.md

 \begin{equation}
 \left(\gamma^\mu\right)^\dagger=\gamma^0\gamma^\mu\gamma^0.
 \end{equation}
-There are also a number of properties involving the traces of the gamma matrices,
+There are also several properties involving the traces of the gamma matrices,
 \begin{equation}
 \text{tr}\left[\gamma^\mu\gamma^\nu\right]=4\eta_{\mu\nu},\quad\text{tr}\left[\gamma^\mu\gamma^\nu\gamma^\alpha\gamma^\beta\right]=4\left(\eta_{\mu\nu}\eta_{\alpha\beta}-\eta_{\mu\alpha}\eta_{\nu\beta}+\eta_{\mu\beta}\eta_{\nu\alpha}\right).
 \end{equation}
 Furthermore, due to anticommutation, the trace of a product of an odd number of gamma matrices is zero.
+All of these properties are relatively straightforward to derive given the anticommutation result.

 A few more properties related to the sums of gamma matrices that can be similarly obtained from the commutation relation,
 \begin{equation}
 \gamma^\mu\gamma_\mu = d,\quad\gamma^\mu\gamma^\nu\gamma_\nu=\left(2-d\right)\gamma^\nu,
 \end{equation}
 where $$d$$ is the number of spacetime dimensions.
+Note that $$d\neq4$$ necessarily.

 We also define the adjoint $$\bar{\psi}^\mu$$ operation as,
 \begin{equation}